Huang center dedicated, lauded as Stanford’s engineering anchor

 "The Stanfords charged the trustees to erect buildings that are substantial in character and that would enable the work of faculty and students," Hume said.
 "This building meets both of those criteria, but also reflects the founders' pioneering spirit and our commitment to research and education that benefit society."

 The location of the Huang Center, in the Science and Engineering Quad, or SEQ, is aligned on an east-west axis with the historic Main Quad; it fulfills the original vision for the campus as a series of quads that the Stanfords and landscape planner Frederick Law Olmsted developed in the late 1800s.

 As part of the SEQ, the Huang Center is a modern interpretation of classic Stanford architecture.
 All buildings in the SEQ, including the Huang Center, meet stringent standards for sustainable construction and operation, including a reduction in potable water use of up to 90 percent and a reduction in energy use of about 50 percent compared with buildings of a similar size and use.
 Principles of LEED (Leadership in Energy and Environmental Design) were incorporated into the building, and rather than pursuing LEED Certification, Stanford applied the costs of that process into sustainable features of the Huang Center.

 Exhibits throughout the Huang Center illustrate the School of Engineering's track record of innovation and technology transfer.
-They range from a structure inspired by the HP garage in Palo Alto, where alumni William Hewlett and David Packard launched their electronics company in 1939, to the Lego-encased servers used by computer science grad students Sergey Brin and Larry Page to test their PageRank algorithm, which led to the founding of Google in 1998.
+They range from a structure inspired by the HP garage in Palo Alto, where alumni William Hewlett and David Packard launched their electronics company in 1939, to the to building block-encased servers used by computer science grad students Sergey Brin and Larry Page to test their PageRank algorithm, which led to the founding of Google in 1998.